michaeldorner/quo-vadis-code-review/README.md

-# Quo Vadis.
-Code Review? --- Replication Package
+# Quo Vadis, Code Review?

+Replication package for the study *Quo Vadis, Code Review?
+Exploring the Future of Code Review*

 ## Introduction